Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 - Porter has taken 13.2 shots per game this season and made 6.4 per game, which account for 11.5% and 11.1%, respectively, of his team's total.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.
+- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per contest.

-- In terms of 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per game.
+- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.

 Michael Porter Jr. vs. the Heat